Boysle/boysle.github.io/_portfolio/3rotaryparkingsystem.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7DwNvurh-tA" frameborder="0" allowfullscreen></iframe>

 <p style="margin-top: 20px;">
-  A functional small-scale rotary parking system that works with model cars to save space by going vertically in open parking lots.
+  A functional small-scale rotary parking system prototype that works with model cars to save space by going vertically in open parking lots.
 </p>

 Arduino UNO and other electronic components are used for the control mechanism.
 The structure is built with interlinkable beams, pins, and gears.